FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/tutorial_one_click.md

 cd ~/generator/tmp_one_click/agencyA/generator-agency/console && bash ./start.sh 1
 ```

 Use the console `addSealer` command to register the node as a consensus node.
-In this step, you need to use the `cat` command to view the node `node.nodeid` of the agency C node:
+In this step, you need to use the `cat` command to view the node `node.nodeid` of the agency A node:

 ```bash
 addSealer ea2ca519148cafc3e92c8d9a8572b41ea2f62d0d19e99273ee18cccd34ab50079b4ec82fe5f4ae51bd95dd788811c97153ece8c05eac7a5ae34c96454c4d3123